Wone11/Angular-UX/README.md

 # angular side bar ux design

+-> its project path to remote origin changed to Angula-UX